thisisbd/panelify/README.md

 * `webpack -p` - for building for production (minification)

 # Browser Support

 **Desktop**: Chrome, Firefox, Safari, Edge, IE9+

-**Tablet/Mobile**: None currently (issues with the built-in URL/Navigation bars have meant this is still under development).
+**Tablet/Mobile**: None (falls back to static panels which can be styled as appropriate).
+This is due to issues with the built-in URL/Navigation bars have meant this is still under development).

 # Contributing